Read our updated policies and telehealth options to respond to COVID-19

 As a therapist, Beth is intuitive and relaxed.
 She believes in empowering her clients to define and move toward their goals in a positive, validating and collaborative atmosphere in which the client decides what feels safe and comfortable.
 She believes that counseling is most effective when it is the product of a safe therapeutic relationship based on trust and support.

 Beth has experience with EMDR, Cognitive Behavioral Therapy, Solutions-Focused Therapy, Dialectical Behavioral Therapy, Structural Family Therapy, Motivational Interviewing and Mindfulness strategies.
 Beth utilizes an integrative approach, pulling her experience and training together to create a uniquely personalized intervention for each individual client.
-Beth practices out of the Northwoods location.
+Beth practices out of the Northwoods location via telehealth only.

 Emilie holds a Masters in Clinical Mental Health Counseling from Ashland Theological Seminary.
 Prior to becoming a therapist she worked in the Marriage and Family Ministry in a local church.